Controlled validation methodology for high-stakes market decisions

 AI accelerates synthesis.
 It also accelerates false confidence.

-Ascendo uses AI and agentic tooling to accelerate search, comparison, and adversarial review.
+Ascendo uses agentic tools to scale search, comparison, and adversarial review.
 But no strategic conclusion is accepted because a model produced a coherent answer.

 Claims are cooled before they travel